JarkkoPar/GodotSingleBoardComputer/README.md

 To run your godot app on your SBC you can start it directly from the command line (assuming main.tscn is your main scene):

-sudo ./your-godot-executable main.tscn
+`sudo ./your-godot-executable main.tscn`

 If you do not need the 2D/3D views from godot, you get more performance by running the project headless:

-sudo ./your-godot-executable main.tscn --headless
+`sudo ./your-godot-executable main.tscn --headless`

 If your SBC doesn't support Vulkan and you have developed on your Linux machine using the Forward+ renderer, you may need to specify your rendering driver as well:

-sudo ./your-godot-executable main.tscn --rendering-driver opengl3
+`sudo ./your-godot-executable main.tscn --rendering-driver opengl3`

+You need to use `sudo` for the nodes to be able to access the device files in Linux.

 ## Compiling